Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/responsible-use.md

 is cancelled properly if something goes wrong.
 15-minute 512-node test jobs are a very bad idea.

+## Don't use large jobs just for the fun of it

+Sometimes you have the choice between using more nodes and get a shorter runtime, or fewer nodes with a larger runtime.
+In general using fewer nodes will always be more efficient as parallel efficiency for a given problem size usually decreases with increasing node counts.
+So you'll likely get more from your allocation by using smaller jobs.

+Also, the more nodes a job requires, the longer it may take to get scheduled, even just because it may take a while to gather the required number of nodes.
+Showing how well your code can scale may certainly be a worthwhile addition to your paper, but it does not mean that all runs have to be done at those extreme node counts.

+And as already discussed, very large jobs also have a negative impact on the efficiency of the resource use of the scheduler, and hence on the waiting times for everybody.

+If you need a big run requiring a 100 nodes or more, do so responsibly and ensure that it can run for a while so that resources haven't been kept idle by the scheduler for basically nothing.

 ## Use reasonable estimates for the walltime

 Of course it is OK to use a good safety margin when estimating the walltime a job will need, but just taking the